Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 Paris has already started to follow the vegan trend and the possibilities to eat vegan here are greater than ever.
-We have chosen, just for you, my dear vegan friends, a list of vegan restaurants among the best in Paris.
+We have chosen a list of the best vegan restaurants in Paris.
+And they are not necessarily the most expensive.

 109 rue du Faubourg Poissonnière, 75009 Paris